Color in the Nursery

 Tickled Pink

 You're having a girl, and you do love pink.
-Here's a way to make pink unexpected: Pair it with a rusty orange for a slightly retro, totally chic feel.
+Here's a way to make pink unexpected: Paint a white dresser ombr!

 Feeling Blue?

 Blue's definitely not just for boys.
-Pick a beautifully vibrant shade -- like this azure, then add pink accents and sweet accessories to girl it up.
+Pick a soft shade of blue for the walls, then add pink accents and sweet accessories to girl it up.

 Pretty Pulls